kelseyhightower/dynamic-ports-tutorial/README.md

 net.Listen("tcp4", "0.0.0.0:0")
 ```

 * Each container is responsible for registering its endpoints with a service registry.
-Kubernetes built-in service discovery does not work
+Kubernetes built-in service discovery does not work with this use case.

 The example applications provide an example way to do this.